davidorme/silwood_masters/static/docs/marking_reports_help.md

 ## COVID-19 Impacts

+### Project Markers

 You **should not adjust your marking** to take into account the impacts of COVID-19 on a research project: grades should reflect the material presented.
 However, in the viva you should extend the normal discussion of supervisory issues to put together a quick statement about the impact of COVID-19 on the research.

 The viva form will have a separate box to record this information.
 This should be a brief description of any academic impacts: only the switch to remote working, planned field data collection lost, project switch at 8 weeks.
 It is intended to provide brief information to the exam board where mitigating circumstances do not explicitly cover this.

+### Project Supervisors

+The project supervisor assesses the student's research performance over the course of the project.
+In contrast to report markers - who can focus on the final report in front of them - it is unrealistic for supervisors to attempt to separate the performance they observed from any constraints and impacts imposed on the resarch by COVID-19.
+Consequently, all supervisors should attempt to assess performance relative to those impacts and constraints.

 ## Assessment components